skatejs/ssr/README.md

 ## Testing in Node

-All you need to do is `require('@skatejs/ssr')` in your environment and you're good to go.
+All you need to do is `require('@skatejs/ssr')` in your test environment before you test code and you're all set.

 ### Jest